 Shadow Orbs.
 Starting at 1st level, whenever you successfully deal psychic damage to an enemy through a spell or ability, you gain one Shadow orb.
 This applies once per spell.
 Shadow orbs spheres may be used to empower your abilities.
 Shadow Orbs may be spent for the following.

 Meld into Madness.
 Reduce the mana cost of one priest spell you cast.
-The reduction in mana cost is one point per Shadow orb removed (minimum mana cost 1).
-For each level of madness you have, a single Shadow orb can reduce the mana cost by 0.5 points (round down).
+The reduction in mana cost is 2 points per Shadow orb removed (minimum mana cost 1).
+For each level of madness you have, a single Shadow orb can reduce the mana cost by 1 points (round down) instead.

 Prey on the Psyche.
 Deal 1 additional point of psychic damage per damage dice with spells and abilities that deal psychic damage.
 This can be spent after rolling for damage, and applies once per spell.
 This does not stack with similar abilities.